sajidpatel/m2-social-influencer/README.md

 Do not use this in production, there are no security checks implemented.

 -----
-## Social Influencer Products Coding Chalenge
+## Social Influencer Products Coding Challenge

-The purpose of this Magento 2 module to as a coding challenge for suitable candidates.
+The purpose of this Magento 2 module is as a coding challenge for suitable candidates.

 This module is **NOT intended for production**!